bmos/FG-PFRPG-Malady-Tracker/README.md

 When the statblock is locked, a button will be shown to roll a saving throw against the affliction.
 If ClockAdjuster is enabled, saves can be rolled automatically.

 # Compatibility and Instructions
-This extension has been tested with [FantasyGrounds Classic](https://www.fantasygrounds.com/home/FantasyGroundsClassic.php) 3.3.11 and [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.0.0 (2020-07-16).
+This extension has been tested with [FantasyGrounds Classic](https://www.fantasygrounds.com/home/FantasyGroundsClassic.php) 3.3.11 and [FantasyGrounds Unity](https://www.fantasygrounds.com/home/FantasyGroundsUnity.php) 4.0.0 (2020-08-05).
+If you're using the ClockAdjuster extension with FG Classic, please be aware that timed events (such as automatic saves) will not occur precisely.
+For example, a 1/day save seems to take 25-26hours to occur.

 # Features
 * Track diseases or poisons that are incurred